ome/omero-documentation/training/managingYourData.rst

 .. image:: graphx/managingyourdata_2.png

-..Comment(screenshot 2 : tree with all of the expanded options of project, dataset, image and then highlighting the new project/dataset icon).
+..
+COMMENT:screenshot 2 : tree with all of the expanded options of project, dataset, image and then highlighting the new project/dataset icon.